ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 possible to add window controls (mazimise, minimise and close) to a panel.
-We used Window Applets to enhance the Mutiny and Netbook layouts so that both will now remove window controls from maximised windows and replocate the window controls in the panel.
+We used Window Applets to enhance the Mutiny and Netbook layouts so that both will now remove window controls from maximised windows and relocate the window controls in the panel.

 <blockquote class="imgur-embed-pub" lang="en" data-id="LxJHgeF"><a href="//imgur.com/LxJHgeF">Mutiny undecorated maximised windows</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>